brandonbozek/brandonbozek.github.io/_posts/2018-6-16-honey-part2.md

 <br />

   By toggling the plot above to only show the years 1998 and 2012, it is easy to identify which states are responsible for the majority of honey produced each year.
-While the individual rankings vary, each year the top 6 states are the same: CA, ND, SD, FL, MT, and MN.
-These 6 states make-up 55-70% of US honey production each year.
-The bar plot below clearly illustrates that point most easily if only those 6 states are toggled on.
+While the individual rankings vary, each year the top six states are the same: California, North Dakota, South Dakota, Florida, Montana, and Minnesota.
+These six states make-up 55-70% of US honey production each year.
+The following bar plot clearly illustrates that point if only those six states are shown by toggling the states below MN off.
 However, the interactive plot allows for further exploration for the interested reader.

 I was curious as to why honey production is so concentrated in so few places in the country.
-After a small search, I found that these six states are all states that have major crops that require pollination by bees each season.
-In some cases bees are transported from one state to another after and pollinate crops in multiple states.
+After a small search, I found that these six states have major crops that require pollination by bees each season.
+In some cases bees are transported from one state to another and pollinate crops in multiple states.

 <br />